 Annual maintenance costs are also around $400, which means you won’t have a lot to pay for repairs when they’re needed.
 Of course, keep in mind that storms happen in many states, and some can be damaging.
 For example, you’ll also need to teach your kids how to be prepared when they drive through a hail storm and maybe even understand how PDR costs work for hail damage.

 Safety features on the Prius are outstanding, too.
-The latest Prius models include clearance sonar, parking assist, blind-spot monitoring, a backup camera, enhanced stability control, traction control, and many more.
+The latest Prius models include clearance sonar, parking assist, blind-spot monitoring, a backup camera, enhanced stability control, traction control, Toyota scheduled maintenance online and many more.
 All of these safety features make it an excellent option when it comes to keeping your teen safe on the road.

 A Few Last Words